agnivabasak/diy-message-broker/README.md

 `docker build -t nats-broker .` - This is used to build the image.
 This also runs the unit and integration test cases and fails the build if they don't pass.
 <br>`docker run -p 4222:4222 nats-broker` - This is used to spin up the server on 4222 (you can change the host port to whatever you like).

-<br>Once the server is up and running, you can connect to it using `telnet localhost 4222`
+Once the server is up and running, you can connect to it using `telnet localhost 4222`

 ### Using make